Beatings, buried videos a pattern at Louisiana State Police

 16 of24 FILE - This Dec.
 10, 2020 photo provided by the Ouachita Parish Sheriff's Office shows Louisiana State Police Trooper Jacob Brown.
 Graphic body camera video kept secret for more than two years shows Brown pummeling Black motorist Aaron Larry Bowman 18 times with a flashlight, an attack Brown defended as "pain compliance."
 Records show Brown tallied 23 uses of force dating to 2015 — 19 on Black people — and he faces charges in three separate beatings.
 (Ouachita Parish Sheriff's Office via AP) AP Show More Show Less

-20 of24 This May 10, 2019 photo provided by the Louisiana State Police shows blood stains on the shield and uniform of Master Trooper Chris Hollingsworth, in West Monroe, La., after troopers punched, dragged and stunned Black motorist Ronald Greene during his fatal 2019 arrest.
-(Louisiana State Police via AP) AP Show More Show Less 21 of24
+19 of24 This May 10, 2019 photo provided by the Louisiana State Police shows blood stains on the shield and uniform of Master Trooper Chris Hollingsworth, in West Monroe, La., after troopers punched, dragged and stunned Black motorist Ronald Greene during his fatal 2019 arrest.
+(Louisiana State Police via AP) AP Show More Show Less

 24 of24